MEAN-Script-Org/Autowise-Loan-Tracker/README.md

 - Installation and Execution
   + First run: `npm run first-install`
       * Make sure **NOT** to have the project tree open in an IDE/Text Edition (e.g. [Sublime Text 3](http://sublimetext.com), or any of other crappier alternative kids use these days).
 If issues persist after closing it try to run the command with admin privileges
   + Any other time: `gulp`.
-[Gulp](https://gulpjs.com/) provides automatic server and front-end restarts after local file changes
+[Gulp](https://gulpjs.com/) provides automatic server and frontend restarts after local file changes
       * For a cleaner command line, it helps if you add the clearing command of your OS first, then command separator, and THEN `gulp`
         * Clearing: `cls` on Windows, `clear` on Unix
         * Separator: `;` or `&&`